eclipse-archived/ceylon-lang.org/documentation/1.2/reference/interoperability/osgi.md

 - can easily use OSGI standard services

-This provides a great and straightforward opportunity to run Ceylon code inside a growing number of JEE application servers or enterprise containers that are base upon (or integrated with) OSGI.
+This provides a great and straightforward opportunity to run Ceylon code inside a growing number of JEE application servers or enterprise containers that are based upon (or integrated with) OSGI.

 In order to be able to resolve and start Ceylon module archives (`.car` files) inside an OSGI container, you will first need to install, in the OSGI container, all the bundles of the Ceylon distribution and SDK.